ahenrymo/ahenrymo/README.md

 🍳 Oh, and did I mention I'm a bit of a kitchen wizard too?
 Check out my culinary adventures on my Instagram page. 😋

-🌍 I've even explored the world a bit—kayaking on two continents and recently taking up ice skating.
+🌍 I've even explored the world a bit—kayaking on five oceans and recently taking up ice skating.
 Life's all about balance, right?

 ## Let's Connect